Digital-Skills-For-Researchers-ABI-2017/dssr2017ABI-dsar941/TeamCharter.md

 ## Vision
 - Teaching tool for novice modeller
-- Interactive, web-based, and visualizing the outcome
+- Interactive, web-based and visualization of knowledge management system
+- Linking compuational physiology with clinical data

 ## Mission
 - A web-based epithelial transport discovery, exploration and assembly tool, where users come along and create models of interest.